 If you are a Singapore Citizen aged 21 or older, you can execute a deed poll yourself.
 You sign the document in the presence of a practising lawyer, either in person at our office or via video call, then submit it to ICA to update your official records.

 If the name change is for someone under 21, both parents or legal guardians sign on behalf of the child.
 Where a court order grants sole authority to one parent, only that parent signs, and we will ask for a copy of the interim judgment.
+Our guide to changing a child's name covers the under-12-months route, which often does not need a deed poll at all.

 Apply online, and we take care of the rest.